Tishima/C64-myPLATester/README.md

 # C64 myPLATester shield - PLA 906114-01
 The myPLATester shield is a Arduino Mega shield , to test the C64 PLA 906114-01 or his clones like the GAL PAL.
-It check all output vectors  via all Input Vectors and shows the result with a LED or serial output
+It check all output vectors  via all input vectors and shows the result with a LED or serial output

 Its based on the work from AC Lovell - ACs 8-Bit Zone for more information look at his Video